carlescliment/handy-tests-bundle/UPGRADE-1.1.md

 ##General

-The Factory Girl has been redesign with the great contributions of [@franmomu][franmomu].
+The Factory Girl has been significantly improved with the great contributions of [@franmomu][franmomu].
 If you don't use factories in your functional tests (you should), you can skip this reading.

 ##The old convention approach

 In the 1.0 version of the FactoryGirl, many decision were made based on stablishing conventions.
 In order to create a factory of an entity, you wrote the name of the entity and FactoryGirl then looked for a class named "Entity" + "Factory" in the defined namespace.
 This approach had many flaws:

 - You had to contain all your factories in the same namespace.
-This made difficult to decouple bundles and share them between projects
+This made difficult to decouple bundles and share them between projects.

 - You had no control over dependency injection.
 It was the FactoryGirl itself who handled it.
 So if you needed another services in your factories, you had to create them in constructor or pass them to create/build method in the array.